 After completing an MA in English Literature and Language at Glasgow University in the 1980s, I moved to the South West of England and built a long career into senior management within social housing.

 I hold a post-graduate diploma in business management, and formally trained as a workplace mentor.
 Later, following some needed reflection on my own life and work - including much useful time in therapy, I decided to retrain as a counsellor, then later as a psychotherapist and built a successful Counselling and Psychotherapy practice over many years in Exeter.
 More recently, I've satisfied a long-held ambition by moving my life and practice back to Glasgow.

 Professional qualifications and experience

 I have a Post-Graduate MA in Core Process Psychotherapy (Mindfulness-based therapy) from the Karuna Institute, in Devon - accredited by Middlesex University.
 Also, a Post-Graduate Degree in Person-Centred Counselling (including a Focusing qualification) from the University of East Anglia, in Norwich.

 I've worked as a supervisor for several years, and completed a professional, clinical supervision training with The Centre for Supervision and Team Development, in Bath to build on the quality of supervision I already offer.

 I'm currently completing a post-graduate, pathway of mindfulness training with Exeter University to qualify as teacher and trainer of Mindfulness-Based Cognitive Therapy, and Mindfulness-Based Stress Reduction (MBCT & MBSR).

 Collectively, over 18 years my experience has included counselling, mentoring, providing psychotherapy and supervision within the NHS, social services, business, education and specialist counselling agencies.

-Until recently, I've been working within a range of NHS medical surgeries in Devon, and teaching Therapeutic Counselling in a local College.
+Until recently, I've been working within a range of NHS medical surgeries, and teaching Therapeutic Counselling in Devon.
 I now have a counselling, psychotherapy and supervision private practice in Glasgow's West End.
+And, manage a team of psychological therapists at a nearby University.

-As an accreditated member of UK Council for Psychotherapy (UKCP) I abide by its ethical framework for good practice, and I am subject to its complaints procedure.
+As an accredited member of UK Council for Psychotherapy (UKCP) I abide by its ethical framework for good practice, and I am subject to its complaints procedure.

 I am also a registered member of the British Association of Counselling and Psychotherapy (BACP)